nileshbharsawade24/ESB-v2.0/README.md

 # How to run -
 First go to ESB_APP/src.</br>
-Then setup your database and tables with appropriate schema and index and also fill manual data with following commands :
+Then setup your database and tables with appropriate schema and index and also fill manual data with following commands (or use mysql dump):

     make clean
     make setup
     ./setup